-A new sports car model has appeared on the streets of California that demonstrates the possibilities tridimensional printing is creating for the automotive industry.
+The sports car model that has appeared recently on the streets of California demonstrates the possibilities tridimensional printing is creating for the automotive industry.
 The Blade, as it is called, is a super-sporty automobile with elegant, aerodynamic lines whose distinguishing feature is a chassis that was created and built entirely by means of tridimensional (3D) printing.
 This technology allowed for the use of a greater percentage of carbon fiber, which substantially reduced the amount of steel and aluminum in its construction.
 The result is a light, efficient, very eco-friendly automobile that, with its potent 700 CV engine powered by compressed natural gas, reaches an acceleration of 0–60 mph in 2.2 seconds.
 The Blade is built by Divergent Microfactories in San Francisco, California, and it has all the performance expected of a high-end, super-sporty automobile.

 3D printing is a technological development that brings important opportunities to traditional manufacturing, including the automotive industry.
 Automakers have always used prototypes to test and define the final features in new models.
 Tridimensional printing now allows them to dramatically cut back the test periods.
 It makes it possible to reduce what formerly took months of development for getting new parts or testing materials to days or hours.
 Furthermore, it frees up creativity for designing details for comfort and personalization.